Self-Directed IRA Basics: What They Are and How To Open an Account

 No guaranteed security.
 The value of the IRA will generally rise and fall with the stock market.

 No guaranteed security.
-Some assets, like real estate, tend to retain value, while others can be more volatile.
+Some assets, like real estate, tend to retain value, while others can be generally more volatile.

 IRS Rules

-A Self-Directed IRA has the same rules as a standard IRA.
+A Self-Directed IRA follows the same rules as a standard IRA.
 However, due to the more hands-on nature of the account, account holders are encouraged to conduct their own due diligence and understand rules like prohibited transactions.

 Custodian